doocs/leetcode/solution/1200-1299/1225.Report Contiguous Dates/README_EN.md

 +--------------+---------+
 | fail_date    | date    |
 +--------------+---------+
-fail_date is the primary key for this table.
+fail_date is the primary key (column with unique values) for this table.
 This table contains the days of failed tasks.
 </pre>